fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 # bartok v0.4.3

   - [ ] on commit, update file and changes stores
+  - [ ] git commit should offer message on success/fail
   - [ ] handle rename, delete, move files for commit
   - [ ] terminal should get cwd and service name from query params